 In the Know YYC Description

-In the Know YYC is where CJAY 92 connects you to interesting people, places and things in and around Calgary.
+In the Know YYC is where Virgin Radio connects you to interesting people, places and things in and around Calgary.
 We want to keep you IN THE KNOW all year round!
 Interested in being featured on IN THE KNOW or have a topic you want us to explore?
 CLICK HERE!

 -